Legfi/CV-reader-app/README.md

 If you want to contribute to the code and this project it is made possible by commiting new code to github.

-For access to our private project reach out to: simpleapp@email.com.

-## Credits:

-Special thanks to the creator of the API Isabella Gagner.